mislav/gh-repo-collab/readme.md

 # gh repo-collab

-A GitHub CLI extension to manage repository collaborators.
+A GitHub CLI extension to manage repository access for users and organization teams.

 ```
 gh extension install mislav/gh-repo-collab